parth1212121/Ocs_Internship/README.md

 # The Result

-What followe was intense discussion of WorldQuant HR and the Interviews discussion in a room, We were relaxing in the next room and had our ears in the wall trying to listen what they were discussing, but weren't abble to decode.
+What followed was intense discussion of WorldQuant HR and the Interviews discussion in a room, We were relaxing in the next room and had our ears in the wall trying to listen what they were discussing, but weren't abble to decode.

 Still then I opened up my Portal I got an Offer from WorldQuant.
 Was waiting for Citadel, but it didnt came..